 A medium squash will easily feed a family of 3 or 4, depending on how hungry your crew is.

 See, didn’t I tell you it was easy?
-Now, here’s the best part, fun ways to serve spaghetti squash:
+Now that you now how to cook spaghetti squash, here’s some fun ways to serve it:

 Spaghetti Squash Pizza Recipe